chef/chef-licensing/components/ruby/README.md

    However, we need to provided the texts as an array or arrays when the provided text is to be displayed as menu.
 The format to be followed is as: `[header, [choices]]`

    - Example: `messages: ["The header of the menu", ["Option 1", "Option 2"]]`

-   Messages can also be provided in erb formats to display values received in other states or values of constants/variables defined in the class `ChefLicensing::TUIEngine::TUIEngineState`

-   - Example: `messages: ["Hello, <%= input[:<interaction_id>] %>"]`.

-4. `prompt_type`: `prompt_type` key is another key of an interaction which accepts value representing different types of prompt.
-Currently, the supported prompt types are:
+4. `prompt_type`: `prompt_type` key defines the type of prompt for an interaction.
+The supported prompt types are:

    - `say`: displays the message, returns nil
    - `yes`: displays the message, asks for input from user.
 Returns true when input is given as `yes` or `y`, and false on input of `no` or `n`.